How to Reinstall Ubuntu

 Important: All data on the USB device will be erased.

-2. Click the Show Applications button to open the app drawer.
+2. Click the Show Apps button to open the app drawer.

-3. Type "startup disk creator" in the search field and select Startup Disk Creator.
+3. Type startup disk creator in the search field and open Startup Disk Creator.

-5. Select Make Startup Disk button and to create the Live USB.
+6. Select the Make Startup Disk button to create the Live USB.

 7. Click Yes to continue when prompted.

-9. When the tool finishes writing the image to USB, an info message appears stating that the installation is complete.
-Click Quit to close the dialog box and proceed to follow the steps for reinstalling Ubuntu.
+8. When the tool finishes writing the image to USB, an info message appears stating the installation is complete.
+Click Quit to close the dialog box and follow the steps for reinstalling Ubuntu.

 Note: If you are using Windows, but don't want to dual boot with Linux, see how to run Ubuntu on Windows as a VM with Hyper-V.